promisedong/AFDSeg/README.md

   <img src="./figures/overframe.png" height="800" width="1000">
 </div>
 <p align="center">
-  Figure 2: Overview of the proposed AFDSeg.
-The FAHS adaptively extracts high frequency textures and detailed features from the frequency domain of images.
-The PLFA leverages prototype features to enhance the perception of low-frequency components by emphasizing high-frequency features.
-The LHSD refines significant high-frequency features through continuous convolution operations, effectively denoising local high-frequency details.
-In the decoding stage, The MPFR utilizes prototype features to facilitate the alignment of multi-scale features.
-(The blue box denotes the encoding stage, while the orange box indicates the decoding stage.)
+  Figure 2: (a) Overall architecture of the proposed AFDSeg; (b) The LHSD and FAHS modules correspond to the denoising branch and the frequency domain branch, respectively, while the PLFA module transforms the frequency domain into the spatial domain, representing the spatial domain branch.
+This process involves feature interaction and feature aggregation; (c-d) Prototype-Guided Low-Frequency Feature Aware (PLFA) module and CBA module; (e) Building Blocks of the Transformer Network.
 </p>

 ## Abstract:
-**Accurate medical image segmentation requires precise localization of global structures and local boundaries due to the high variability in lesion shape and size.
-However, existing models are limited by conventional spatio temporal features and single-network architectures, making it difficult to capture both semantic information and boundary details, posing a challenge for generalizable medical image segmentation.
-To address this, we propose a heterogeneous network-driven adaptive frequency-domain enhanced deep model (AFDSeg).
-First, we introduce the Frequency Domain Adaptive High-Frequency Feature Selection (FAHS) module, which adaptively extracts high-frequency features to enhance contour and detail representation while integrating spatiotemporal and frequency-domain features to improve consistency.
-Next, we design the Prototype-Guided Low-Frequency Feature Aware (PLFA) and Local High-Frequency Salient-Feature Denoising (LHSD) modules, which extract discriminative low-frequency features and suppress local noise in high-frequency components, ensuring efficient multi-scale feature fusion.
-We also introduce the Multi-Level Prototype Feature Refinement (MPFR) module to align low- and high-dimensional features during decoding and enhance semantic consistency.
-Finally, we propose a heterogeneous network framework supporting multiple network architectures for medical image segmentation.
-Our method achieves mDice scores of 93.91%, 88.64%, 90.70%, and 81.38% on the Kvasir-SEG, BUSI, ACDC, and Synapse datasets, respectively, and attains 92.09%, 93.50%, and 83.92% in cross-domain experiments on three unseen datasets (Kvasir Capsule-SEG, BUS42, and M&Ms).
-Our approach consistently outperforms state-of-the-art methods across both benchmark and cross-domain datasets.
-Extensive quantitative and qualitative experiments demonstrate its ability to accurately segment global structures and local details while maintaining superior generalization, highlighting its clinical significance.
+**Accurate medical image segmentation necessitates precise localization of global structures and local boundaries due to the high variability in lesion shapes and sizes.
+However, existing models are limited by conventional spatiotemporal features and single-network architectures, which restrict the simultaneous captures of semantic information and boundary details, thereby challenging generalizable medical image segmentation.
+To overcome these limitations, we propose a heterogeneous network-driven adaptive frequencydomain enhanced deep model(AFDSeg).
+First, we introduce the Frequency
+Domain Adaptive High-Frequency Feature Selection(FAHS) module, which adaptively extracts high-frequency features to enhance contour and detail representation while integrating spatiotemporal and frequency-domain features for improved consistency.
+Additionally, Prototype-Guided Low-Frequency
+Feature Aware(PFLA) and Local High-Frequency Salient-Feature Denoising (LHSD) modules are developed,  which extract discriminative low-frequency features while suppressing local noise in high-frequency components, thereby facilitating efficient multi-scale feature fusion.
+Furthermore, the Multi-Level Prototype Feature Refinement(MPFR) Module is introduced to align low and high-dimensional features during decoding and enhance semantic consistency.
+Finally, a heterogeneous network framework capable of accommodating multiple network architecture for medical image segmentation is proposed.
+Our method achieves mDice scores of 93.91%, 88.64%, 90.70%, 91.27%, and 81.38% on the Kvasir-SEG, BUSI, ISIC-2017, ACDC, and Synapse datasets, respectively, and attains 92.09%, 93.50%, and 83.92% in cross-domain experiments on three unseen datasets (Kvasir Capsule-SEG, BUS42, and M&Ms).
+Our approach consistently outperforms state-of-the-art methods on both benchmark and cross-domain datasets.
+Extensive quantitative and qualitative experiments demonstrated that AFDSeg accurately segments global structures and local details while maintaining superior generalization, underscoring its clinical significance.
 The Code is available at [AFDSeg](https://github.com/promisedong/AFDSeg).**

 ## Installation